 Course enrollment is not guaranteed while in student-at-large status.
 With this status there is no advisor, student loan support or tuition reimbursement.
 Taking courses early may also disrupt the program of study resulting in loss of eligibility for financial aid or mandated leaves of absences during later terms.
 Taking courses early will not move up a student to an earlier graduating class cohort.

 That depends.
 Most students do work and find full- or part-time work manageable with our part-time program.
 Most students find that it is difficult to work full-time especially once they start the clinical practicum which is two days a week during the entire last year.
 The last year of the program must be taken as full time.
 Every student must evaluate their own time management skills, personal commitments and family responsibilities before deciding if the time is right to pursue a graduate education.
 Discussion of your work and time commitments is a part of the interview process.

 That depends on the type of degree that you have.
-If you already have a master’s degree in a clinical nursing specialty, you should be eligible for either the postgraduate certificate program or the DNP degree program.
+If you already have a master’s degree in a clinical nursing specialty, you are eligible for either the postgraduate certificate program or the DNP degree program.

-If your MS is in another field, such as psychology, communication or education, or it is a nursing master’s, but not a clinical specialty nursing master’s -- such as clinical nurse leadership, generalist, administration, research or education -- and you will be seeking financial aid, it is more advantageous for you to apply for a degree program rather than a post-graduate certificate.
+If your MS is in another field, such as psychology, communication or education, or it is a nursing master’s, but not a clinical specialty nursing master’s -- such as clinical nurse leadership, generalist, administration, research or education --, you must apply to the r DNP degree program.

 The typical adult psychiatric mental health CNS to NP certificate program includes the following courses: Advanced Pathophysiology, Neuropathophysiology, Advanced Pharmacology, Psychopharmacology, Diagnosis and Management I (Mental Health Assessment), Role Transition and a negotiated amount of clinical practicum/residency hours.